rajabishek/swift-essentials/manuscript/06_concurrency.md

 - Sequential execution one at a time to avoid race condition of tasks accessing a shared resource
 - Tasks are executed in the same order as they are added in the queue
 - Multiple serial queues can be created

+## Concurrent Queues
+Current queues allows you to execute multiple tasks in concurrently.
+The tasks that are added to the queue become ready for execution in the same order in which they are added.
+Unlike serial queues a task need to wait for the previous task to complete its execution before is starts.

+Concurrent queues guarantee that tasks start in same order but you will not know the order of completion, execution time or the number of tasks being executed at a given point.

+Lets say 3 tasks are added to the concurrent queue.
+Now 1st task 1 becomes ready and its starts executing.
+Lets say that task 1 is a very heavy task that takes a very long time to complete.
+While task 1 is still running task 2 can start, after task 2 starts task 3 will start.
+Now before task 1 completes task 2 and task 3 can complete executing.
+Therefore only the order in which the tasks start executing is guaranteed and not anything else.